schierlm/Oberon-extended-history/README.md

 You can now compile any other modules that you may have on your system, to generate object files that are compatible with Experimental Oberon.

 If you haven't done so already, you can now delete the files *Modules0.Mod* and *Linker0.Mod*.
 These were only needed to bootstrap a slightly modified version of Original Oberon in steps 2-5, starting from an Original Oberon system.

-You can also delete the files *Display.Mod*, *Display.smb* and *Display.rsc*.
-Module *Display* has been renamed to module *Raster* in Experimental Oberon, reflecting the fact that it now *only* contains the basic raster operations, but no longer the abstract data type *Frame*.